 - If you intend to use the exact history books in the lesson plans for weeks 20-31, check your library or purchase the following in addition to those on the required list: Pocahontas (D’Aulaire), Thomas Jefferson (Meet Famous Americans Series), Childhood of Famous Americans Series: Benjamin Franklin, Daniel Boone these are intended to be read by the child, if he can, or by you during the “Read from the booklists” time, if they’re out of reach.

-- Tear out your math and make your copies for music, Science and Living Things etc.
+- Tear out your math and make your copies for music, Science and Living Things etc. If you use the crate system below, go ahead and file these by week.

 - Buy Math-It USED.
 It’s too expensive new, for what it is.
 OR, at rainbow resource, you can get an “extra student set” of the boards and the guide book for about half what you’ll pay for the whole system.
 The syllabus only has you use it weekly, but you need to do it or another math facts drill at least 5 minutes a DAY.
+See my notes below about the Abeka manual.

 THINGS THAT AREN’T ALWAYS IN THE LESSON PLANS